 Finally, light the votive with a long match or long butane lighter.
 Voila!
 You’ve made enchantment.

 Tips and Wisdom

 You can make luminaries faster if you set up an assembly line.
 It’s a great project for kids!
 The first person opens the bag and inserts the cardboard.
 The second person (your most dexterous family member) rolls back the bag lip.
 The third person pours the sand.
 The last person places the candle and sets the luminary aside.
 Minding the burning luminaries and keeping the candles lit is a great job for young teenagers.

 Make your luminaries ahead of time.
 Use a wagon to haul your luminaries to the sidewalk.
 It will save time and your back.
 Make extra luminaries in case of flame outs or other accidents.

 If you like, use brown paper bags instead of white.
 Add a stenciled design to the bags for a pretty effect.
-Milk jugs make good, weather-proof luminaries, too.
-Just plan ahead: toss the caps, rinse and save your jugs.
+You can even spell out holiday greetings.
+Milk jugs make good, weather-proof luminaries, too; just plan ahead: toss the caps, rinse and save your jugs.
 Perforated-cans are another DIY you might try.
 The idea is to light the night; how you do it is up to you!